Galaxy S10 Plus ongoing review: What’s good and bad so far

 Many more on those in a bit, but here's a taste:

 - AR Animoji has gotten much, much better.
-It's no longer as creepy as it was and you have many more customization options.
+It's no longer as creepy as it was in earlier iterations, and you have many more customization options.
 Still not body type, and some of the color choices for your hair, eyes and skin aren't rich or varied enough.
 For example, still no hazel eyes or hair my shade of brown.
-How hard is brown?
+(How hard is brown?)
 I still identify more with Apple's MeMoji, but I promise I'll give this one some time to grow on me.

 In the meantime, you can see a few photos I took during a pre-airport stroll in San Francisco: